 Professional Head Lice Treatment

 Fresh Head is a professional head lice treatment center.
 We are an exclusive provider of the innovative AirAllé® Head Lice Machine, an FDA-cleared medical device that dehydrates lice and eggs in one treatment.
-If you are looking for a safe, chemical-free way to treat head lice, contact us today.
+If you would like to know more about how long lice can live on a couch, or if you are looking for a safe, chemical-free way to treat head lice, contact us today.